Sy-rex/FirstMVCProject/README.md

 Commit №2 Delete xml configuration and add full Java-based configuration

 Commit №3 Training to use Annotation @RequestMapping and multiple Controller

+Commit #4 Training to use Annotation @RequestParam in controller and view